Gabon votes on post-coup constitutional referendum – DW – 11/15/2024

 The proposed constitution has many positive elements, and is the fruit of the national dialogue held by military leader General Brice Oligui Nguema earlier this year, said Douglas Yates, a political scientist at the American Graduate School in Paris.

-The national dialogue had two main missions: to set the transition duration and to propose the political, economic, and social organization of the nation post-military rule.
+The national dialogue had two main missions: to set the transition duration and to propose the political, economic and social organization of the nation's post-military rule.

 "Family members of the new president, whoever that might be, will not be allowed to inherit the presidency or hold other important offices in government," Yates told DW, adding that many Gabonese people have had enough of dynastic rule.

-Yates said that the proposed requirement for the president to have Gabonese-born parents is designed to prevent the return of the Bongo dynasty to power, under which family members — for example Omar Denis Junior Bongo Ondimba and Noureddin Bongo Valentin, both sons of Ali Bongo — have different nationalities as part of their origins, said Yates.
+Yates said the proposed requirement for the president to have Gabonese-born parents is designed to prevent the return of the Bongo dynasty to power.
+Bongo family members — for example Omar Denis Junior Bongo Ondimba and Noureddin Bongo Valentin, both sons of Ali Bongo — have different nationalities as part of their origins, said Yates.

-Noureddin's mother was born in France and has French-British ancestry, while Omar Denis Junior's mother was the daughter of the President of the Republic of Congo, Denis Sassou Nguesso.
+Noureddin's mother was born in France and has French-British ancestry, while Omar Denis Junior's mother was the daughter of the president of the neighboring Republic of Congo, Denis Sassou Nguesso.

-The military dissolved the country's institutions and appointed 98 deputies and 70 senators to a transitional parliament, governed by General Brice Oligui Nguema.
+The military dissolved the country's institutions and appointed 98 deputies and 70 senators to a transitional parliament, governed by General Nguema, who promised to restore civilian rule.

-Nguema promised to restore civilian rule in Africa's third-richest country in terms of per-capita GDP, but where 1 in 3 people live below the poverty line, according to the World Bank.
+Gabon is Africa's third-richest country in terms of per capita GDP, but one in three people live below the poverty line, according to the World Bank.

-"...Gabon is experiencing a historic moment, if we are taking into account the half century of history that has passed," said Apoli Bertrand Kameni, a political scientist at France's University of Strasbourg.

 Nguema eyes Gabon's top job

-"This is a step towards transition to full-fletched civilian rule [even though] the prime candidate — who will stand for elections — will be the military leader Nguema," Vines told DW.
+"This is a step towards transition to full-fledged civilian rule [even though] the prime candidate — who will stand for elections — will be the military leader Nguema," Vines told DW.

 "That is the reality, but from my analysis Nguema attracts significant popularity in Gabon, we also need to acknowledge."

-According to Vines, Gabon appears to be on the fast track to return to constitutional rule — unlike the Sahel states of Mali, Niger, Burkina Faso that have regularly postponed their promised elections, particularly Burkina Faso and Mali.
+According to Vines, Gabon appears to be on the fast track to return to constitutional rule — unlike the Sahel states of Mali, Niger and Burkina Faso that have regularly postponed their promised elections, particularly Burkina Faso and Mali.

 Around 860,000 voters are expected to cast their ballots across Gabon's 2,800 polling stations.

 Nevertheless, there are still some questions about the referendum: will this be a fair and free election?
-If there are reasonable results and the turnout is high, that would indicate that the referendum was fair and free and that would be a great symbol, because in August there would be another election, that Nguema might very well win, Yates said.
+If there are reasonable results and the turnout is high, Yates said that would indicate that the referendum was valid.
+It would be a great symbol for the country, he added, ahead of the August election that Nguema might very well win.

-"If he wins with a fair and free election, then Gabon has started the transition to civilian, democratic rule."
+"If he wins with a fair and free election, then Gabon has started the transition to civilian, democratic rule," he said.

-Gabonese analyst Kameni does not expect any particular problem during this referendum.
-But then the real work needs to progress: Naturally the constitution is essential, but on its own it cannot be enough to build a democratic society, he says and adds: Gabon faces, like most African states, numerous challenges.
+Gabonese analyst Kameni didn't expect any particular problem for Saturday's referendum, but said then the real work needed to progress.
+Naturally the constitution is essential, he said, but on its own it cannot be enough to build a democratic society, adding that Gabon faces, like most African states, numerous challenges.

 The next few years will be important to uphold the rule of law and build a real democratic society, Kameni stressed.

-"From this point of view the training of young people as well as the fight against social inequality seem to me to be decisive," said Kameni.
+"From this point of view the training of young people as well as the fight against social inequality seem to me to be decisive," he said.

 Edited by: Keith Walker